nico-franco-gomez/dsptoolbox/README.rst

 ===============

-Check out the `examples`_ for some basic examples of the dsptools package and refer to Documentation for the complete description of classes and methods.
+Check out the `examples`_ for some basic examples of the dsptools package and refer to the documentation (docs/_build/latex/dsptools.pdf or docs/_build/html/index.html) for the complete description of classes and methods.

 .. note::
     The documentation at `read the docs`_ is available but not working at the moment because of